 Remember the infamous Brady Bunch?
-The hit series revolved around the trials and tribulations of two parents moving in, both of whom had children of their own.
+The hit series revolved around the trials and tribulations of two parents moving in, who had children of their own.

 Luckily, there are many steps you can take to help make your transition as seamless as possible.
 Here’s how you can create a happy, healthy family environment.